-FRADLEY AND STREETHAY PARISH COUNCIL
+NORTH NIBLEY PARISH COUNCIL

-Protocol and Guidance on Meetings with Developers
+Protocol and Guidance on Pre-Application Meetings with Developers

 PURPOSE

-Fradley and Streethay Parish Council (the ‘Council’), acknowledge that developers, may wish to present proposals at different planning application stages to the Council to seek its views.
-Pre-application discussions play an important role in major developments.
-The Council welcomes the desire of developers to consult with both the Council and the local community more widely.
+North Nibley Parish Council (the ‘Council’) acknowledge that developers may wish to present proposals at different planning application stages to the Council to seek its views.
+Pre-application discussions play an important and often useful role in developments of a range of sizes.
+The Council welcomes the desire of developers to consult with both the Council and the local community more widely where appropriate.
+In additional, as much of the parish is part of the Cotswold AONB it is recommended that pre-application discussions for all developments are held with Stroud District Council (SDC).

-However, the Council is also aware of the importance of public perception in planning and the critical need to avoid any appearance that the Council is conducting secretive negotiations or, colluding with developers or their Agents.
-In order to avoid improper lobbying by a developer or creating a perception that the Council has a predetermined position about a proposed development, we will follow this protocol guidance.
+However, the Council is also aware of the importance of public perception in planning and the critical need to avoid any appearance that the Council is conducting secretive negotiations or colluding with developers or their agents.
+In order to avoid improper lobbying by a developer or creating a perception that the Council has a predetermined position about a proposed development, the Council will follow this protocol guidance.

-This protocol has been prepared to ensure that in the planning process there are no grounds for suggesting that a decision taken by the Parish Council has been biased, partial or not well founded and that the Councillors are aware of their role within the planning process.
+This protocol has been prepared to ensure that in the planning process there are no grounds for suggesting that a decision taken by the Council has been biased, partial or not well founded and that the Councillors are aware of their role within the planning process.

-A Parish Council’s role as a consultee, is for Councillors collectively to make planning decisions openly, impartially, with sound judgement and for justifiable reasons during Parish Council Meetings.
+A Council’s role as a consultee is for Councillors collectively to make planning decisions openly, impartially, with sound judgement and for justifiable reasons during Council Meetings.
+The Council does not ultimately decide on the Planning Application

 If a Councillor is in any doubts about the application of this Protocol to their own circumstances, they should seek advice early on if they think they are required to declare any personal or pecuniary interests.
-Initially they can ask for guidance from the Parish Clerk or contact the LDC Monitoring Officer for further guidance.
+Initially they can ask for guidance from the Parish Clerk or contact the SDC Monitoring Officer for further guidance.

 SCOPE

-This document applies to all Parish Councillors, its Committees, Employees and contractual third parties and agents of the Council who work and act on behalf of the Council.
+This document applies to all Councillors, its Committees, Employees and contractual third parties and agents of the Council who work and act on behalf of the Council.

 This document also applies to all developers, landowners, their employees and agents that act on their behalf.